McMaster: Threat of North Korean nuclear weapon strike

 Still, he said, the United States would like to resolve the situation “short of what would be a very costly war."

-The retired Marine general said President Trump has been "deeply briefed" on the strategy on North Korea.
+The retired Army general said President Trump has been "deeply briefed" on the strategy on North Korea.

 Tensions have mounted with Pyongyang's two recent successful tests of intercontinental ballistic missiles.
 And Trump has sought help from China and South Korea toward de-escalating the situation.